metamath/lamp-guide/docs/11/index.md

 > Click on "Close" and "Cancel" to end.

+A Metamath proof proves that expressions are of certain types the same way it proves that claims are true.
+Metamath requires that there be an existing rule (a *reference*) that can use certain hypotheses as steps to justify a claim, going back to first principles.

 Normally you wouldn't need to look at these types.
+This is normally done automatically for you.
 But we think it's helpful to understand what the tool is doing "under the hood" with types to ensure your proofs are correct.